Schoenberg characterization of continuous non-stationary isotropic positive definite kernels: Examples of isotropic kernels

 \subsection{Machine Learning}

 Non-stationary isotropic kernels arise naturally in the analysis of infinitely wide neural networks.
 These limiting networks offer tractable surrogates for highly overparametrized neural networks.
-Specifically, under suitable random initialization, the infinite width limit of a neural network is a Gaussian process e.g.\@ \citep[][]{williamsComputingInfiniteNetworks1996,choKernelMethodsDeep2009,leeDeepNeuralNetworks2018,yangTensorProgramsWide2019} and limit training dynamics can be described by kernel gradient descent governed by the \emph{Neural Tangent Kernel (NTK)}, e.g.\@ \citep[][]{jacotNeuralTangentKernel2018,yangTensorProgramsII2020}.
-In this section we demonstrate that both, the covariance kernel of the infinite-width Gaussian process as well as the NTK, are non-stationary isotropic kernels. \citet{benningRandomFunctionDescent2024} further conjecture that \emph{non-stationary} isotropic covariance kernels are required to accurately model error (aka cost, or risk) functions in machine learning as Gaussian processes.
+Specifically, under suitable random initialization, the infinite width limit of a neural network is a Gaussian process, see e.g.\ \citep[][]{williamsComputingInfiniteNetworks1996,choKernelMethodsDeep2009,leeDeepNeuralNetworks2018,yangTensorProgramsWide2019}, and asymptotic training dynamics can be described by kernel gradient descent governed by the \emph{Neural Tangent Kernel (NTK)} \citep[][]{jacotNeuralTangentKernel2018,yangTensorProgramsII2020}. \citet[Section F]{benningRandomFunctionDescent2024} demonstrate using a simple linear toy model that stationarity in contrast to isotropy is an unrealistic assumption for the risk functions encountered in machine learning.
+In this section we explain that both the covariance kernel of the infinite-width Gaussian process as well as the NTK of feed-forward networks are non-stationary isotropic kernels, and the theory developed here applies to them.
+Furthermore, we discuss in Remark \ref{rem:other-architectures} that this is typical for many architectures beyond feed-forward networks.
+The class of non-stationary isotropic kernels is therefore a natural and central class of kernels in machine learning.